orbitalquark/scintillua/docs/manual.md

 * `fold.scintillua.by.indentation`: Whether or not to fold based on indentation level if a lexer does not have a folder.
 Some lexers automatically enable this option.
 It is disabled by default.
-* `fold.scintillua.line.groups`: Whether or not to fold multiple, consecutive line groups (such as line comments and import statements) and only show the top line.
-This option is disabled by default.
 * `fold.scintillua.on.zero.sum.lines`: Whether or not to mark as a fold point lines that contain both an ending and starting fold point.
 For example, `} else {` would be marked as a fold point.
 This option is disabled by default.